elegant-scipy/elegant-scipy/markdown/preface.markdown

 print("fatal error", file=sys.stderr)  # Python 3
 ```

-Ah, that's looking a bit more worthwhile.
+Ah, that looks a bit more worthwhile.
 What the hell is going on in that Python 2 statement?
 The authors don't rightly know.